Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

  sharmashram; full comprehensive education; not just dance lessons ~does anyone use your /stances|blocks|katas(this is like karate(jesse enkamp says there is no karate; ranked an (analog|(living|breathing)|(wall|tall)king) encyclopaedic style that can be digitally docommented)? is like chess)?|../ in irl, competitions, mma,.?
 …
-school me about your style? (i'll lean into your attacks for the money, i'll apply my degree in engineering mathematics to geo-me-trick-ally /compute|calculate/ the expert perpendicular weakness of your stance(s) (it's like riding /bus|train|../),..) price? how many classes averages black belt?
+bisping said they don't register hands as lethal weapons; governments demand data from "servers" … school me about your style? (i'll lean into your attacks for the money, i'll apply my degree in engineering mathematics to geo-me-trick-ally /compute|calculate/ the expert perpendicular weakness of your stance(s) (it's like riding /bus|train|../),..) price? how many classes averages black belt?